jomjol/AI-on-the-edge-device/README.md

+##### Rolling (2021-11-06)

+* External LEDs: change control mode (problem with more than 2 LEDs)

+* Additional info into log file

+* Bug fix: wrong number of sub digits in case analog and decimal shift

+* Bug fix: html code

 ##### 9.0.0 - External Illumination (2021-10-23)

 * Implementation of external illumination to adjust positioning, brightness and color of the illumination now individually